Is liquid Glucosamine for Horses better than other types?

 Horses generally have very few side effects, and rarely severe side effects when they take any chondroitin, glucosamine, and MSM.
 The safety of glucosamine, chondroitin, and MSM are well suited and recommended for long-term use in all horses, especially senior horses or horses that have previous injuries.
 There have been no reported adverse effects associated with horses who take glucosamine or chondroitin supplements, however, many benefits are documented.
 There have been occasional reports of rather mild side effects which include nausea, upset stomach, diarrhea or constipation, indigestion, stomach pain and heart burn.

 Should I give my horse Glucosamine HCI or Glucosamine Sulfate?

 Glucosamine HCl and glucosamine sulfate both work equally well in horses, however, glucosamine sulfate has been proven more extensively over a period of time through study and research for its effectiveness.
-Regenex contains 5000mg of Glucosamine Sulfate.
-Because of the significant dosing amount of Glucosamine Sulfate, we feel that Regenex will be the most effective at repairing joints in horses.
+RJX contains 5000mg of Glucosamine Sulfate.
+Because of the significant dosing amount of Glucosamine Sulfate, we feel that RJX will be the most effective at repairing joints in horses.

 How long can my horse take a Glucosamine joint supplement?